 This course uses calculus-based mathematical models to introduce the fundamental concepts that describe the physical world.
 Topics include units and measurement, vector operations, linear kinematics and dynamics, energy, power, momentum, rotational mechanics, periodic motion, fluid mechanics, and heat.
 Upon completion, students should be able to demonstrate an understanding of the principles involved and display analytical problem-solving ability for the topics covered.
-Note: In accordance with the Comprehensive Articulation Agreement, this course has been

 Note: In accordance with the Comprehensive Articulation Agreement, this course has been approved to satisfy the Universal General Education Transfer Component requirement for natural sciences in the A.S. degree program.
 This course has been approved to meet the natural sciences requirement for A.A.S. degree programs.